bullhorn/rest-api-docs/source/includes/_entity.md

 }
 ```

-### How to Update a Specific Version
+### Update specific version

-Updating an existing Version requires the use of an HTTP POST request.
-The URL and JSON body look exactly the same as the GET request URL.
+Use a POST request to update an existing version.
 Place the data comprising the entity fields in JSON format in the request body.

-Due to the double-entity nature of Effective Dated Entities, you must pass both the entityId and versionId that you wish to update in this request.
+Due to the double-entity nature of effective-dated entities, you must pass both the entity ID and version ID that you want to update in this request.

 ``` shell
 curl -X POST \